iamsatyamyadav/social-week-7128/README.md

 Aouther :- Satyam Yadav

-This project for monitor for any coures.
+This project for monitor for any coures. given by masai school.

 ## 🤝 Thanks for taking the time to view our project!
 We hope that you found it interesting and informative.